swayf/grako/README.rst

 It is also possible to add an AST_ name to a rule::

-    ast_name:rule = expre;
+    name:rule = expre;

-That will make the default AST_ returned to be a dict with a single item ``ast_name`` as key, and the AST_ from the right-hand side of the rule as value.
+That will make the default AST_ returned to be a dict with a single item ``name`` as key, and the AST_ from the right-hand side of the rule as value.

 Whitespace